 Two principal aspects of GHG performance are of interest to management and stakeholders.
 One concerns the overall GHG impact of an organization-that is, the absolute quantity of GHG emissions released to the atmosphere.
-The other concerns the organization's GHG emissions normalized by some operational metric that results in a "ratio indicator."
-The Public Sector Protocol requires reporting of absolute emissions; reporting of ratio indicators
+The other concerns the organization's GHG emissions normalized by some business or operational metric that results in a ratio indicator.
+The Public Sector Protocol requires reporting of absolute emissions; reporting of ratio indicators is optional.
+All agencies within a single government should use the same ratio method.

-9-5 The Public Sector Protocol is a joint LMI-WRI product. is optional.
 Ratio indicators provide information on performance relative to operational activities, and can facilitate comparisons between similar organizations and processes over time.
 Organizations may choose to report GHG ratio indicators in order to:

-- Evaluate performance over time, e.g., relate figures from different years, identify trends in the data, and show performance in relation to targets and base years (see Chapter 11); - Establish a relationship between data from different categories, for example, an organization may want to establish a relationship between its organizational goals (e.g., tons of mail delivered) and its impact on society or on the environment (e.g., emissions from mail distribution); and - Improve comparability between different sizes of operations by normalizing figures (e.g., by assessing the impact of different sized organizations on the same scale).
+- evaluate performance over time, e.g., relate figures from different years, identify trends in the data, and show performance in relation to targets and base years (see Chapter 11); - establish a relationship between data from different categories, for example, an organization may want to establish a relationship between its organizational goals (e.g., tons of mail delivered) and its impact on society or on the environment (e.g., emissions from mail distribution); and - improve comparability between different sizes of operations by normalizing figures (e.g., by assessing the impact of different sized organizations on the same scale).

 The public sector is inherently diverse, and the circumstances of individual organizations can result in misleading indicators.
-Organizations should develop ratios that make sense for their activities and are relevant to their decision-making needs, and that best capture the benefits and impacts of their work, i.e., its operations, services, and effects on the marketplace and on the entire economy. s Sub-units within an agency or division should coordinate the reporting of ratio indicators to ensure the indicator's relevance and consistency where possible.
+Seemingly minor differences in process, product, or location can be significant in terms of environmental impact.
+Therefore, knowing the operational context is necessary to design and interpret ratio indicators correctly.

+Organizations may develop ratios that make sense for their activities and are relevant to their decision-making needs.
+They may select ratios for external reporting that improve the understanding and clarify the interpretation of their performance for their stakeholders.
+They should provide some perspective on issues such as scale and limitations of indicators in a way that enables users to understand the nature of the information provided.
+Organizations should consider the ratio indicators that best capture the benefits and impacts of their work, i.e., its operations, services, and effects on the marketplace and on the entire economy.
 Some examples of different ratio indicators are provided here and in Chapter 11.